-It was on this day three years ago that Rosie Kmita became the first women's player to sign a professional contract in West Ham United history.
+It was on this day in 2018 that Rosie Kmita became the first female player to sign a professional contract in West Ham United history.

-The winger and former West Ham captain spent two years with the Irons, moving with the side from the Women’s Premier League Southern Division as they progressed to become a Women’s Super League outfit.
+The winger and former captain spent two years with the Irons, moving with the side from the Women’s Premier League Southern Division as they progressed to become a Women’s Super League outfit.

 West Ham’s first ever professional female footballer also scored in the side’s first win in the FA WSL – a 2-1 victory against Yeovil Town in September 2018.

 She made 38 appearances in Claret & Blue, scoring 14 goals, before departing the club at the end of the 2018/2019 season.

 Kmita has recently retired from professional football, leaving Watford to focus on alternative career interests.